John, with a slight smile, in an office type setting

 My research interests are in the neurobiology of learning and memory.
 I am interested in both the neural and the psychological mechanisms underlying learned behaviors.
 My work uses rodent models, combined with Pavlovian and instrumental conditioning and behavioral neuroscience manipulations.

-Most recently, my lab has been collaborating with Professor Mark Bouton's lab to examine the neural substrates of context-dependent and goal-directed instrumental behavior.
-Our work has been particularly focused on the medial prefrontal cortex, including prelimbic cortex and infralimbic cortex.
-We have shown that the prelimbic cortex is especially important in the context in which something was learned.
-That context can be the physical setting or one behavior setting the stage for another.
-The prelimbic cortex is also important during the early stages of goal-directed behavior.
-In contrast, the infralimbic cortex is important in the transition between goal-directed behavior and habitual behavior.
+My lab has been collaborating with Professor Mark Bouton to examine the neural substrates of context-dependent learned behavior.
+Our work has been focused on the medial prefrontal cortex, especially the prelimbic cortex and infralimbic cortex.
+We have shown that the prelimbic cortex is especially important in the context in which something was first learned.
+That context can be the physical setting or an internal state, like hunger or stress.
+We have also been examining the role of other brain areas in context-dependent learning, including the hippocampus and the thalamus.

 Publications